julianxhokaxhiu/jquery-itunestoresearch/README.md

 and of course this is only an example of usage :)

+### Options ###

+Rembeber that you can pass any argument you want as a parameter, which you can find them here: [http://www.apple.com/itunes/affiliates/resources/documentation/itunes-store-web-service-search-api.html](http://www.apple.com/itunes/affiliates/resources/documentation/itunes-store-web-service-search-api.html)

+### Example of usage ###

 You can also make another call within that DOM object preserving options, for example making a call like

 	jQuery(function($){